2021 Hampton Pirates football team

 The 2021 Hampton Pirates football team represented the Hampton University as a member of the Big South Conference during the 2021 NCAA Division I FCS football season.
 Led by third-year head coach Robert Prunty, the Pirates played their home games at the Armstrong Stadium in Hampton, Virginia.

 This was Hampton's final season as a member of the Big South Conference.
 The Pirates joined the Colonial Athletic Association (CAA) for all sports starting in 2022–23.

-Previous season

-The 2019 team finished with a record of 5–7, 1–5 in Big South play, finishing in a three-way tie for fifth place.
-The program did not compete in 2020 due to the COVID-19 pandemic.

 Preseason

 Big South poll

 The Big South media days were held on July 27, 2021.
 In the conference preseason poll the Pirates were predicted to finish in seventh place.